-- 5.1.1 This section sets out the overarching Objectives and Targets of the TP for the School.
-As this is a draft Travel Plan for use by the school, the objectives and targets are recommendations, with actual targets to be agreed when the travel plan is taken over by the School and Education Authority - 5.1.2 The objectives are supported by a set of quantified SMART (Specific, Measurable, Achievable, Realistic and Timed) Targets so that progress towards achieving them can be measured.
+- 5.1.1 This section sets out the overarching Objectives and Targets of the RTP for the Proposed Development. - 5.1.2 The objectives are supported by a set of quantified SMART (Specific, Measurable, Achievable, Realistic and Timed) Targets so that progress towards achieving them can be measured.